faraixyz/math-floor-it/README.md

 XYZ for UncommonHacks 2017
-by Farai Gandiya, Nick Crawford,
+by Nick Crawford, Claire Dolin, Farai Gandiya, and Isha Mehrotra